Income tax Dates

 - may be claimed as a business expense by the purchaser if they come under depreciation rules that relate to fixed life intangibles.

-- you run a business that deals in, develops, or subdivides land
+- land bought for a business you or an associate run that deals in, develops, subdivides, or erects buildings on land

-Lease inducement and surrender payments are treated as a landlord’s income and can be claimed as an expense by a business tenant.
+Lease inducement and surrender payments are treated as a landlord’s income and can be claimed as an expense by the business tenant who makes the payment.

-This includes consulting fees, brokerage and other sale-related costs.
-In general, these costs are non-taxable and cannot be claimed as an expense by the buyer as they relate to the long-term structure and holding of the business.
+In general, these costs are non-taxable and cannot be claimed as an expense by the buyer as they relate to the long-term structure and holding of the business and are therefore capital in nature.

-Payments for the following rights and any other rights to take natural resources from the land are generally taxable (included in your income tax return as income for the seller, or an allowable expense for the buyer):
+Payments for the following rights and any other rights to take natural resources from the land are generally taxable:

 - removing crops from the land.